patrickkettner/firebase-extension-demo/signInWithEmailLink/README.md

 completed, the page is redirected back to [the callback page][6] hosted within this extension.

+Note that this sample uses an external server.
+A demo of one is provided for testing purposes, however you will need to update the code to be hosted on a server you control if you decide to implement this in production.

 ## Running this extension

 1. Clone this repository.